-Reviews of Mana Pools Canoe Trail
+Reviews of Mana Canoe Trail

-Ian and Michelle - Mana Canoe Trail Review
+"Ian and Michelle - Mana Canoe Trail Review"

 There were two couples on this 3-day, 3-night trip.
 We had two guides, and also had a team of five camp staff who did absolutely everything for you (except what you do in the privacy of your own tent).

 You canoe down the river.
 We never had to paddle too hard, which allowed for lots of gazing at the wonderous scenery including the many hippos, and the mostly hidden crocs.
 The shores were littered with wildlife including elephants, waterbuck, buffalo, and many birds.
 The elephants were the star of the show during our trip.
 On day 1, when we arrived at our campsite.
 It was all set up but we could not get out of the canoes because there was a large bull elephant eating branches off a tree on the river bank, blocking our way into our campsite.
 We had to find another landing spot.